Easy Fitness Calculator

 What is BMI?

-BMI (Body Mass Index) is a number calculated from your height and weight that helps indicate whether you are underweight, normal weight, overweight, or obese.
-It’s a simple, widely used tool to assess body composition and monitor overall health.
+BMI (Body Mass Index) is a number calculated from your height and weight that helps classify weight status as underweight, normal weight, overweight, or obesity.
+It’s a simple and widely used way to assess weight relative to height.

 What are the BMI categories?